ViacomInc/data-point/README.md

   // hash entity to resolve a Planet
   'hash:Planet': {
-    // initial value will be the resolution of source:Planet
-    value: 'source:Planet',
-    // each Key of the result gets mapped
+    // each Key of the input gets mapped
     mapKeys: {
       // simple Object notation to extract data
       name: '$name',